ljishen/nvme-env/docker/spdk-vagrant/README.md

 ## VM Configuration

+By default, the VM boots with:

+- Ubuntu 16.04 LTS (GNU/Linux 4.4.0-21-generic x86_64)
+- 4GM memory
+- 4 virtual CPU

-By default, the VM boots with 4GM memory and 2 virtual CPU.
-Do the following if you want to change the default resource configuration
+The following instructions help to change the default resource configuration if you want:

 1. Launch the **bash** shell
    ```bash